Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Trade secrets and restrictive covenants

-Intellectual Property Who owns IP rights created by employees during the course of their employment?
-Inventions made by employees in the course of their employment as a result of their tasks and duties belong to the employer.
+Invenzioni di servizio If the inventions are made by employees in the course of their employment as a direct result of their tasks and duties, they belong to the employer.
+This occurs only when making invention is the proper duty of the employee.
 However, the employee is entitled to be recognised as the author of the invention.

 Under Italian law, the wording of the agreement should specify: